 Bomas of Kenya explores a cultural centre in Lang’ata, Nairobi introducing you to Kenya’s 23 major tribes and their homesteads.
 The term Bomas, means “homestead” and there are several traditional mud huts each representing one of Kenya’s major ethnic groups.
 Each traditional house is built to the original traditional architecture of an African home as built by the ancestors.

-When you visit Bomas of Kenya you are guaranteed to have a display of acrobatic shows and traditional dances from the local tribes such as Kikuyu, Kalenjin, Luhya, Taita, Masai, Kamba, Kisii, Kuria, Mijikenda and Luo.
+When you visit Bomas of Kenya you are guaranteed to have a display of acrobatic shows and traditional dances from the local tribes such as Kikuyu, Kalenjin, Luhya, Taita, and Masai, Kamba, Kisii, Kuria, Mijikenda, and Luo.

 Loita Place in Narok

-As discussed earlier, the Maasai’s are world-renowned for simply refusing to let go of their culture and we love and admire them for this.
-Taking a guided tour in the Loita Plains will give you an insight on how traditional Maasai live (Manyattas, spears and fearless warriors who do not flinch at the sight of a lion and a nomadic lifestyle).
+As discussed earlier, the Maasai are world-renowned for simply refusing to let go of their culture and we love and admire them for this.
+Taking a guided tour in the Loita Plains will give you an insight into how traditional Maasai live (Manyattas, spears, and fearless warriors who do not flinch at the sight of a lion and a nomadic lifestyle).